sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/enabling_cody_enterprise.md

 - Sourcegraph 5.0.1 or above
 - An Anthropic API key, that you can get from your Technical Advisor or Customer Engineer
-- (Optionally) An OpenAI API key for embeddings
+- (Optionally) An OpenAI API key for embeddings (to power code graph context)

 There are two steps required to enable Cody on your enterprise instance: